Events for Schools

 What can I offer?

-I am able to offer both Real Life Visits (COVID regulations allowing) and Virtual Visits.
+I am able to offer both In-person Author Visits and Virtual Visits.

 Formats could include: